lmorchard/django-teamwork/README.rst

 TODO
 ----

+* API ergonomics
+    * shortcut to convert from codename + content object to Permission

-* Support ForeignKey for Policy from content objects
+* Support ForeignKey for Policy directly from content objects?

-* Implement all the use cases
+* Support many-to-many for Policies and content objects?

 * Popup-friendly views?